-You may not be able to grab your own GTI Clubsport in the UK, however, with the help of Peter Cooper Racing we can make it feel like you have.
+You may not be able to grab your own GTI Clubsport in the UK, however, with the help of Peter Cooper Modifications we can make it feel like you have.

 Lovers of the famous Golf GTI will be wondering how they could make the variation of the Golf any better.